seanwhs/Tutorials/JavaScript/AI-Powered-CLI-Dashboard-with-Async-JS.md

 JavaScript does not execute asynchronous logic—it orchestrates it.

 Every `async` operation is compiled into a set of scheduling decisions distributed across the **event loop phases**, **microtask queue**, and **macrotask queue**.
-The runtime is not a sequential executor; it is a **coordinated concurrency scheduler operating over a single-threaded execution substrate**.
+The V8/Node.js runtime is not a sequential executor; it is a **coordinated concurrency scheduler operating over a single-threaded execution substrate**.

-Production systems built on streaming AI APIs (e.g., OpenRouter) must therefore be modeled as **execution graphs**, not procedural flows.
+Production systems built on streaming AI APIs must therefore be modeled as **execution graphs**, not procedural flows.

----

 ### 🔁 Execution Topology (Runtime Abstraction Layer)